 From King George Square, make your way to Reddacliff Place.
 We initially walked there because we wanted to see the Treasury Casino and Hotel but got something even better instead: a market.

-Every Wednesday from 8 a.m. until 6 p.m., a farmers and artisans market takes place at the square.
-There was a small band playing music and I had some of the best churros ever from a stand there.
+Every Wednesday from 8 a.m. until 6 p.m., a farmers' and artisans' market takes place at the square.
+A small band played music, and I had some of the best churros ever from a stand there.

 It's a small market but the perfect place to get a quick second breakfast ;-)